Government Advertising Campaigns

 Cost-Benefit Analysis of Government Advertising: A User Guide

-Since 2011, we have helped many agencies to prepare cost-benefit analyses that meet statutory and other applicable requirements, and we have supported them through relevant approval processes.
+Since 2011, we have helped many NSW agencies prepare cost-benefit analyses for government advertising that comply with statutory and other requirements, and we have supported them through approval processes.

-We have also informed data collection and evidence-based evaluation processes so that agencies can better demonstrate the value of their advertising campaigns.
+We have also guided data collection and evidence-based evaluation processes so that agencies can better demonstrate the value of their advertising campaigns.

 Australian Government